fishjar/kiss-worker/README.en.md

 ]
 ```

 3. Execute the following commands in sequence.
-When the execution is completed, you will be asked to fill in your password.
+When the execution is completed, you will be asked to set your own password.
 You may need to connect to Cloudflare authorization when deploying for the first time.

 ```sh
 yarn install